lkesteloot/trs80/packages/trs80-tool/README.md

     % trs80-tool convert --start auto in.cas out.cas
     Wrote out.cas: System program (VCEPRN) in low speed CAS file

+When converting `.BIN` or `.ROM` files, the `--start` flag specifies both the load address and the start address:

+    % trs80-tool convert --start 0x1024 in.rom out.cmd

 An assembly language listing disassembly file can be generated from `.CMD`, `.SYS`, and `.3BN` files: